surajudamale/missingskill-learning/javascript.md

     ```

 ### JavaScript Function
 - In JavaScript Function is used to write the code within a block, basically designed to perform a perticular task.
 - In JavaScript Function is invoked when it gets called otherwise not gets called.
 - Function has a Functional scope.
-- Function is a container which stores all premitive as well as non pritive values.
+- Function is a container which stores all primitive as well as non-primitive values.
-- According to ES5 function gets hoisted.
+- According to ES5 function get hoisted.
     ```js
     function myFun(val1, val2){
         return val1 * val2;